 You can also complete our online feedback form to provide comments on the proposed substation.

-Our proposed working hours will be between 7.30am and 6pm Monday to Friday.
-It may also It may also be necessary for our teams to undertake weekend working, for example for deliveries of equipment to site.
-Our working hours and related mitigations remain subject to agreement with the local planning authority.
+Our working hours will be between 7am and 6pm Monday to Friday (with construction activities commencing from 8am).
+It may also be necessary for our teams to carry out weekend working or work extended hours, for example for deliveries of equipment to the site or to carry out specific activities.
+We will have agreed working hours and mitigation with Somerset Council to minimise any impact to the local community.

 We appreciate that some of our activity can be noisy.
 The noisiest part of our construction work will be when we need to dig some deep concrete foundations, known as pile foundations.
-This piling work is planned to take place in a small area towards the north of the site for a few weeks in the Autumn and we will let local residents know ahead of the works starting.
+This will be for a limited period.
+We’ll regularly monitor noise and vibration levels so that they stay within agreed limits and let local residents know ahead of the works starting.

 Substations are integral features of the electricity network and convert electricity to a lower voltage so it can be safely delivered to local homes and businesses.